Early Life and Education of Condoleezza Rice: A Complete Timeline

 From 2003, Condoleezza Rice co-owned a house in Palo Alto, California, with Randy Bean.

-In 2005, Condoleezza Rice accompanied Charity Sunshine Tillemann-Dick for a benefit concert for the Pulmonary Hypertension Association at the Kennedy Center in Washington.
+In 2005, Condoleezza Rice accompanied Charity Sunshine Tillemann-Dick at the Kennedy Center for a benefit concert for the Pulmonary Hypertension Association.

 2007: Property Arrangement Revealed

-In 2007, the property arrangement between Condoleezza Rice and Randy Bean was first revealed in Glenn Kessler's book "The Confidante: Condoleezza Rice and the Creation of the Bush Legacy", sparking rumors about the nature of their relationship.
+In 2007, Glenn Kessler's book "The Confidante: Condoleezza Rice and the Creation of the Bush Legacy" revealed the property arrangement, sparking rumors.

 The Confidante: Condoleezza Rice and the Creation of the Bush Legacy